Cleveland County Astronomical Society And The First Observing Site: Polkville Airstrip July 1986 Celebrating 40 Years As Of July 2026

-In March 1977 I would purchase my first “very own” telescope, a 4.25-inch EQ mounted reflector.
-A humble telescope by todays standards, but this would begin my quest to become a serious amateur astronomer, which continues to this day.
-This telescope was only a beginning, as I would later own at least twelve, at one time or another.
+In March 1977 I would purchase my first “very own” telescope: A 4.25-inch EQ mounted reflector.
+A humble telescope by todays standards, but this would begin my quest to become a serious amateur astronomer, which continues even to this day.
+This telescope was only a beginning, as I would later own at least twelve or more.
 However, as of today I have only four telescopes, with each having a specific purpose.
+Earlier this year (2026) I sold my 10-inch f/4.5 EQ Newtonian, and Vixen 102 mm refractor.
 It was just time to downsize.

-In 1986, the year of Halley’s Comet, I became a founding member of the newly formed “Cleveland County Astronomical Society” meeting at various locations for a few years.
+In 1986, the year of Halley’s Comet, Brad and I became a founding members of the newly formed “Cleveland County Astronomical Society” meeting at various locations for a few years.

 The club for the past 35 years meets once a month at the Williams Observatory on the campus of Gardner-Webb University in Boiling Springs, North Carolina.

 It was actually my youngest son, Brad who read an advertisement in the local newspaper.
 The ad was asking for anyone interested in being a part of establishing an astronomy club in Cleveland County.
-We were in!!!
+We were all in !!

 Photo below: That same year, we would begin meeting for deep-sky telescope observations at the Polkville airport which was our designated dark-site for a few years.